 - How much?: A 200 mg dose of Modafinil corresponds to between 100-150 mg of Armodafinil

-- How long?: Slightly shorter than modafinil; half the drug is cleared in 13-14 hours compared to 16.
+- How long?: Slightly longer than modafinil with half the drug cleared in about 16 hours.

 - How much?: A standard dose is between 600-1000 mg.

 - How long?: 22-24 hours.
 It takes an hour for half of the adrafinil taken to be converted into modafinil, which in turn has effects lasting at least 20 hours.

 When do the effects kick in and for how long?

 Studies looking at the long-term safety of modafinil in people with narcolepsy have shown the drug to be safe in daily use.
 However we recommend at least alternating days, and rather using the drug rarely when you really require extra stimulation.
 After consecutive days of dosing, the enhancing effects seem to be reduced.
 This could due to poorly understood effects on sleep as modafinil builds up in the system.
 Tolerance also develops over time, leading to a number of "cycling" regimens where people take breaks to restore their sensitivity to the drug.